cromptone/web-german-vocab/README.md

 _Introduction_

-* This is a personal vocabulary practice program I created to help me learn German vocabulary.
+* This is a program I created to help learn German vocabulary.

 _Description of drills_